panjf2000/ants/README.md

 There was only the test of `ants` Pool because my computer was crash when it reached 10M goroutines without pool.

-**As you can see, `ants` can up to 2x~6x faster than goroutines without pool and the memory consumption is reduced by 10 to 20 times.**
+**In conclusion, `ants` can up to 2x~6x faster than goroutines without pool and the memory consumption is reduced by 10 to 20 times.**

 [1]: https://travis-ci.com/panjf2000/ants.svg?branch=develop
 [2]: https://travis-ci.com/panjf2000/ants